 - 11.1 The principle of development is established in accordance with the land's allocation. - 11.2 The development is considered to be in keeping with the character of the area and the residential amenity and highway safety impacts have been assessed as being acceptable.
-Drainage and ecological matters have been satisfactorily resolved. - 11.3 Comments from the Environment Agency are awaited on the revised layout and subject to flood risk matters being resolved the application is considered to be acceptable.
+The scheme has been amended to address flood risk and ecological matters.